 enhancing the skills of directors in South Africa.

-The CD(SA) designation will:
+The CD(SA) designation enables directors to:

-- Enable directors to evidence their commitment to on-going professional
+- Evidence their commitment to on-going professional

 and legal duties;